July 24, 2024 companion plants for alyssum

 Watering: Keep soil consistently moist.

-Location: Perfect for climbing structures like trellises and fences.
+Location: Perfect for climbing up things like trellises and fences.

 Care Tips

-• Sow seeds directly in the ground after the last frost.
+• Sow the seeds directly in to the ground after the last frost.

 10. Cosmos